 All levels of mathematics require students to reinforce the work done in class so they will acquire the skills necessary to progress through a sequential course of study.
-Homework is assigned at each class meeting and tests are given regularly.
+Practice problems are assigned at each class meeting and tests are given regularly.
 Semester examinations are given at the end of both semesters in most of the core courses, except Advanced Placement courses, which do not have a second semester exam.

 The elective courses provide enrichment topics.
-The material covered in the electives requires students to use the skills developed in the core courses.
-The offerings include Elements of Design, Money Management and Computer Science.
-Advanced Placement (AP) courses are offered in Calculus AB, Calculus BC, Statistics, and Computer Science Principles.
+The material covered in the Money Management requires students to use the skills developed in Mathematics the core courses.
+Advanced Placement (AP) courses are offered in Calculus AB, Calculus BC and Statistics.
 A student enrolled in an AP course is required to take the AP examination in that subject in May and the fee for the Advanced Placement exam will be charged to the student’s account.
 The exam is written, administered and assessed by the College Board.

-The faculty in the Mathematics Department uses technology, when appropriate, to deepen understanding and enhance productivity.
-Computers are routinely used in Elements of Design, AP Statistics and Computer Science courses; and classrooms are equipped with Apple TVs.
+Faculty in the Mathematics Department use technology, when appropriate, to deepen understanding and enhance productivity.
+Classrooms are equipped with Apple TVs.
 All students in Algebra 2/Trigonometry and subsequent courses are required to own a graphing calculator.
 Students may purchase any TI-84 Plus calculator, but a TI-84 Plus CE graphing calculator is recommended for some courses as indicated in the course descriptions.

 Three years of study in the core courses are required for graduation.
 Typically, a student will study Algebra 1, Geometry, and Algebra 2/Trigonometry; or Geometry Algebra 2/Trigonometry and Pre-Calculus as the minimum for their graduation requirements.
 Almost all students choose to study four years of mathematics.